Robert Williams Daniel: Political career

 In 1935, Daniel was elected to the Senate of Virginia representing the 6th District, a part-time position.
 Daniel, a Conservative Democrat, was a political ally of Harry Flood Byrd and a close friend of his brother Rear Admiral Richard E. Byrd.
 He held the seat until his death.

 Daniel served on the Governor's Advisory Board on the Budget and for ten years (appointed by three governors, Pollard, Peery and Price) and served on the State Board of Education until he resigned in 1937 to run for lieutenant governor.
 He later (in 1939) was appointed to the University of Virginia's Board of Visitors by Governor Price.

 Death and burial

-Although successful professionally and politically, Daniel privately struggled with alcoholism, two failed marriages, post-traumatic stress and the stigma associated with having survived the Titanic disaster for much of his life.
+The Wall Street Crash of 1929 and the Panic of 1930 led to numerous bank failures in the U.S. and the Richmond Trust Company closed in 1931 during the Great Depression and Daniel retired to his estate, Brandon, and became a gentleman farmer and entered Virginia politics.
+Although successful professionally and politically Daniel privately struggled with alcoholism, failed marriages, post-traumatic stress and the stigma associated with having survived the Titanic disaster for much of his life.
 He died of cirrhosis of the liver on December 20, 1940, in Richmond and was interred in Hollywood Cemetery in Richmond.
 Daniel's first wife and fellow Titanic Survivor, Eloise Smith, had died earlier the same year at the age of 46 in a sanitarium in Cincinnati.

 Daniel's son and namesake would later serve five terms in the United States Congress.